nilanand/falling-into-infinity/README.md

 # falling-into-infinity
-A physics major’s descent into math, meaning, and the structure of reality
+A physics major’s descent into math, meaning, and absurdism